You are here: Home > Terms & Conditions

 13.6 The Fees are generally non-refundable however if the Services are unavailable for a reason other than those set out in clause 15 for a period of one week or more XD may, if requested and at its sole discretion, credit the Customer’s account with an amount equal to the pro rated Fees payable in respect of that period.

 14.1 Subject to clause 14.2 the Contract shall continue on a rolling monthly basis until terminated in accordance with the remainder of this clause 14 or by either party giving not less than 30 days’ notice in writing to the other.

 14.2 If it has been agreed that the Customer may pay the Fees in accordance with clause 3.13 then the Contract shall continue on a rolling quarterly or yearly basis (depending on the applicable invoicing frequency agreed) in accordance with the remainder of this clause 14 or by either party giving not less than 3 months’ notice in writing to the other.
 For the avoidance of doubt, no Fees paid shall be refunded in the event the Contract is terminated (for whatever reason) part way through a quarter or year (as applicable) already paid for.

 14.3 Without limiting its other rights or remedies, XD may terminate the Contract with immediate effect by giving notice in writing to the Customer if:

 14.4 Without prejudice to any other rights or remedies to which the parties may be entitled, either party may terminate the Contract without liability to the other with immediate effect by giving notice in writing if:

 14.5 On termination of the Contract for any reason:

-14.6 Following termination WhosOffice shall store the Customer Data for up to six months after which time it may be deleted without notice to the Customer.
+14.6 Following termination XD shall store a back up of the Customer Data for up to six months after which time it shall be deleted without further notice to the Customer.

 16.1 A waiver of any right under the Contract is only effective if it is in writing and it applies only to the party to whom the waiver is addressed and to the circumstances for which it is given.